Proof-of-work consensus by quantum sampling: Results

 On the other hand, it is unlikely that much faster ``quantum ASIC'' devices will be developed for boson sampling.
 Fock state Boson sampling can be simulated fault tolerantly by universal quantum computers with polynomial overhead.
 One way to do this is to represent the state space as a truncated Fock space encoded in $M$ qudits of local dimension $N+1$ (or in $M\times\lceil \log{(N+1)}\rceil$ qubits).
 The input state is a tensor product state of $\ket{0}$ and $\ket{1}$ states, the gates of the linear interferometer are two qudit gates which can be simulated in $O(N^4)$ elementary single and two qudit gates, and the measurement consists of local projectors such that the total simulation scales like $O(N^4 M^2)$.
-Another approach using the symmetric space of qudits is given in \cite{MoylettTurner2018}.
-Given the algorithmic penalty as well as the gate overheads for error correction, the quantum computer based simulation would be slower than a photonic based native boson sampler, except in the limit of very large $N$ where the fault tolerance of the former enables a speedup.
-However, at that point the entire protocol would be too slow to be of use for consensus anyway.
+Another way to translate boson sampling to quantum circuits performs a mapping to the symmetric space of qudits as described in \cite{MoylettTurner2018}.
+Given the algorithmic penalty as well as the gate overheads for error correction, the quantum computer simulation would be slower than a photonic-based native boson sampler, except in the limit of very large $N$ where the fault tolerance of the former enables a speedup.
+However, at that point, the entire protocol would be too slow to be of use for consensus anyway.

 The improvements in the quantum repetition rates will hinge on advances in materials and processes that most likely would impose a negligible increase in energy cost.
-In this sense, PoW by boson sampling offers a route to reach a consensus without incentivizing users to purchase ever more power-hungry mining rigs.
+In this sense, PoW by boson sampling offers a route to reach a consensus without inducing users to purchase ever more power-hungry mining rigs.